-The surgery is taking part in the National Diabetes Audit for 2015.
+The surgery is takes part in the National Diabetes Audit.
 Please see the attached leaflet with information regarding this or ask at reception for a copy.

 Other research activities undertaken by the practice are detailed in the surgery booklet or available at reception.
 Lara Peniket is our research nurse and is available to speak to for information.